Learn how to help and accommodate students going through difficult times or suffering from mental health issues.

 - Help others with your time and experience because this is rewarding

-- Exercise often as this will improve mood
+- Exercise often as this will improve your mood

-- Educate yourself because learning new things will improve confidence
+- Educate yourself because learning new things will enhance your confidence

 - Recognise and reflect on your experiences and be curious about them

 It has been over 50 years since the 1970 Education (Handicapped Children) Act.
 We now have a much better understanding of the needs of our students, including their mental health needs.
-It is true that we are addressing the impact of one of the biggest disruptions to education in recent memory, but we are in a better place than ever before to do so.
+We are indeed addressing the impact of one of the most significant educational disruptions in recent memory, but we are in a better place than ever before to do so.
 We know that we need to help our students reach their potential and tackle the challenges that they face.
-There are clear ways to recognise who we need to support, clear actions that we can take when supporting them, and clear ways for us to continue to promote positive mental health.
+There are straightforward ways to recognise who we need to support, actions that we can take when helping them, and ways to continue promoting positive mental health.

 References and Further Reading